a1ip/Warr1611.github.io/index.md

 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
 (2 Corinthians 5:17)

-# What We Believe - What
+# We Believe - What

 ***